How the Six-Hour Workday Actually Saves Money

 As a person in retirement, I can vouch for these results.

-You're not far off from it (Score:2)
+You're not far off from it (Score:3)

 Re: (Score:2)